Andrew B. Speer, PhD

 If interested in research or consulting regarding employee selection (e.g., assessment development), performance management (e.g., 360's), or people analytics (e.g., attrition modeling), you can reach me at email@example.com.

-Christiansen, N.D., Robie, C., Burns, G.N., & Speer, A.B. (in press).
+Christiansen, N.D., Robie, C., Burns, G.N., & Speer, A.B.
+(2017).
 Using item-level covariance to detect response distortion on personality measures.
 Human Performance.

 Speer, A.B., Robie, C., & Christiansen, N.D.
 (2016).
 Effects of item type and estimation method on the accuracy of estimated personality trait scores: Polytomous item response theory models versus summated scoring.
 Personality and Individual Differences, 102, 41-45.